 shown.
 Alternatively, it can be tailored to your

-the festival of the sun, Inti Raymi.
-The
+of the sun, Inti Raymi.
+The itinerary includes a

-a stay and an extra night at the Sonesta
+slightly different order, a stay at the Sonesta Hotel

-Hotel in Cuzco, and a full day of colourful
+in Cuzco and a full day of ceremonial celebrations

 The Aranwa Colca is situated on the banks of the Colca river, 10 minutes from the village of Chivay.
 The hotel is built and decorated in a contemporary Andean style and has 41 rooms, suites and chalets, all with views towards the mountains.
 The restaurant and bar overlook the river and offer cuisine using Andean flavours and some locally grown ingredients.
 Amid the grounds are waterfalls, a watermill and trout pools.
 There is a chapel and a spa with indoor and outdoor swimming...

-Occupying an 18th-century mansion, this charming hotel is located in the colonial old part of Cuzco, beside Limacpampa Square, just a few blocks walk from the main square.
+Occupying an 18th-century mansion, the Casa Andina Premium Cuzco (formerly Casa Andina Private Collection Cuzco) is located in the old, colonial part of Cuzco, beside Limacpampa Square, just a few blocks walk from the main square.
 The hotel's rooms combine traditional local furnishings with modern comforts and overlook picturesque courtyards.
 There is a central patio with fountain, a colonial bar and stylish restaurant decorated with traditional Cuzco paintings.

 Features: 93 rooms, restaurant, bar, massage room, ATM, Wi-Fi.